alexsave/dweets/textedit/README.md

 When we hit backspace, we want to delete characters, when we hit enter, we want to add a new line.
 But you might also be wondering why we need to handle the Shift key?
-The way `onkeydown` works is when you input a uppercase letter using the Shift key + the letter, you don't just get an event for the uppercase letter.
+Well, the way `onkeydown` works is, when you input a uppercase letter using the Shift key + the letter, you don't just get an event for the uppercase letter.
 You also get an event for the shift key press.
 The original comment filtered out Shift keys with specifically with the `o.length>2` part.